donundeen/C4/README.md

 COMPLETED

+- DONE: MVP: "page-level"" widgets.
+This is needed for:
+- DONE: MVP: "My Widgets" : "saving" widgets adds them to YOUR users/USERNAME page.
+And they will also show up in the "add widget" dropdown on every page.
 - BUG - Widget should vertically maximize when in edit mode. - FIXED
 - BUG - sometimes web_proxy is returning wrong data set...
 FIXED
 - DONE package.json file